How To Recognize And Disarm A Narcissist’s Manipulative “Hoovering”

 Be skeptical of convenient, perfectly timed growth.
 Real personal development happens for oneself, not as a negotiation tactic to win someone back.
 Ask yourself: Why did it take losing you to make these changes a priority?
 If these improvements were possible all along, why did they wait until now?
 Your departure wasn’t a communication strategy—it was a necessary boundary.
 Anyone who treats it as a bargaining chip hasn’t truly understood why you left.

-13. They Time Their Contact For When You’re Most Vulnerable
+13. They Reach Out When They Know You’re Vulnerable

 Late-night texts, messages that arrive when you’re sick or stressed, or contact on emotionally significant dates—they remember when your defenses are lowest and strike accordingly.
 This timing isn’t random; it’s strategically calculated to catch you when your emotional reserves are depleted.